Ming Aralia (Polyscias fruticosa) Care Indoors, Common Problems and Remedies

 Polyscias fruticosa Growing Problems

-Ming Aralia (Polyscias fruticosa) growing problems include leaf drop, leaf spots, plant death, wilting, yellowing, pests and diseases among others.
+Ming Aralia (Polyscias fruticosa) growing problems include leaf drop, leaf spots, plant dying, wilting, yellowing, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Dropping (shedding) leaves